 - To keep onion and leek plants in the best of health, give them a spray of seaweed fertiliser every couple of weeks.

-- After planting, sprinkle on Natures Organic Fertiliser.
+- After planting, sprinkle on something like our Morganics fertiliser.
 The phosphorus in this fertiliser helps bulbing veges like onions and the minerals in it are good for the leeks.
 Apply again after about 6 weeks.

 - Water the seedlings in well.
 If the weather remains dry, water every 2-3 days to get them growing.